mpauly/flux-query-builder/README.md

 |> map(fn: (r) => ({r with _value: r.field1 / r.field2 * 100.0}))
 ```

-So you don't have to remember the details of the `map` or `filter` syntax, but do not lose the expressiveness of the flux query language.
+So you don't have to remember the details of the `map` or `filter` syntax, instead have strong type support in writing a query, but do not lose the power of the flux query language.

 In addition, you can provide type information to the query builder.
 A query such as